Invest in Your Spirit, Mind and Body

 - Summer Lunch Program

 Every summer there are children in our community that go hungry.
 These are the same kids on the hot lunch program at school and when schools let out for the summer the hot lunch program goes away.
 Chaplaincy partnered with SHARE and gathered volunteers to help provide free lunch to children in our community in the summer months.
-In the last 3 years we have feed over 4000 meals to children who would have otherwise gone hungry
+In the last three years, we have fed over 4000 meals to children who would have otherwise gone hungry.

 Lunch is Served